 Ventricular Assist Devices

-A ventricular assist device (VAD) is a surgically implanted medical pump that takes over much of the work for the heart.
-A VAD may be used as a "bridge" to heart transplant, or as a primary treatment for advanced heart failure patients not eligible for heart transplantation, called destination therapy.
+A VAD may be used as a "bridge" to heart transplant, or as a primary treatment, known as destination therapy, for advanced heart failure patients not eligible for heart transplantation.
+VADs have been proven in clinical trials to significantly improve quality of life.

-Our specialists can evaluate your condition and recommend the best approach for you.
-Plus, we continue to advance device technology through our clinical trials.
+Our specialists can evaluate your condition and recommend the best treatment approach and type of pump for you.
+We also provide clinical trials which test the next generation of pumps.

-Yale New Haven Hospital has received certification from the Joint Commission, the nation's predominant standards-setting and accrediting body in health care,to implant left ventricular assist devices (LVADs) into patients with end-stage heart failure as a permanent or destination therapy, not just as a temporary bridge to transplant.
+Yale New Haven Hospital is certified by The Joint Commission, the nation's predominant standards-setting and accrediting body in health care, to implant left ventricular assist devices (LVADs) into patients with end-stage heart failure as a permanent or destination therapy, not just as a temporary bridge to transplant.

 Learn more about LVAD